riteshsingh1/DevSetup/readme.md

 git clone https://github.com/riteshsingh1/DevSetup.git && cd DevSetup && sh ./ubuntu-php.sh
 ```

-this will install all packages essential for PHP development
+this will install all packages essential for PHP development.
+The default mysql root password is root.

 ## Javascript
 Open the terminal and run